tshino/vscode-kb-macro/README.md

 - If you have an `args` parameter for the target command, you could write it in `args.args`.
 - If the target command is not a built-in command of VS Code, in other words, it is provided by an extension, likely you may need to add an `args.await` parameter in the wrapper.
 See below.

-## How to enable your favorite keymap extension to record
+## How to enable your favorite keymap extension to be recorded

 See [Keymap Wrappers](keymap-wrapper/README.md).